Introduction #

 The Grid Layout allows the content provider to arrange blocks in a grid, similar to the Group, Row and Stack blocks.
 On selecting the Grid Block, the basic grid is made available:

-- In Manual, the number of columns across the screen is defined.
-In the above example, the three columns will be displayed irrespective of screen width.
-This may lead to significant accessibility issues when the page visitor uses a mobile phone.
+- The number of columns across the screen is defined.
+In the above example, the five columns will be displayed irrespective of screen width.
+It should be noted that a large number of columns may lead to accessibility issues when the page visitor uses a mobile phone.

-To enter content, select the content block using block inserter icon in the left-hand column, and enter the required content.
-To enter the next column, ensure that the grid is selected, using the breadcrumbs, select the block inserter icon and then insert the block required followed by its content Continue the process until the grid is complete.
+To enter content, select the content block using the block inserter icon in the left-hand column, and enter the required block and content.
+To enter the next column, ensure that the grid is selected, using the breadcrumbs, select the block inserter icon and then insert the block required, followed by its content.
+Continue the process until the grid is complete.
 The addition of further rows is handled automatically.

-In the case of the Paragraph block, there is an option that allows the block to extend over one or more columns or rows, this is found in the Paragraph settings under Grid Span.
-As noted above this has implications for accessibility on mobile phones.
+In the case of the Paragraph block, there is an option that allows the block to extend over one or more columns or rows.
+This is found in the Paragraph settings under Column and Row Span.

-The following grid consists of a paragraph, image and list in the first row, then an image and a paragraph spanning two columns in the second row:
+The following grid consists of a paragraph, an image and a list in the first row, then an image and a paragraph spanning two columns in the second row:

 - Grid: